 Question: Do you think it's an easy decision or it's always clear what Council should decide?
-(Whether it's a status report or contingency report?)

 Brief Examples

 - The following scenarios are examples for illustration purposes. - Council considers, among other things: - The totality of the organization's application - Areas of Concern - Program improvements described in the Response to the Draft Site Visit submission